RuiVarela/vision/README.md

 # vision
-A Vision Playground with no optimizations, and "almost" no dependencies

-This is not intended to be fast. it is intended to be clear.
+A playground with no optimizations, and "almost" no dependencies It is not intended to be fast. it is intended to be clear.

 ## Features
 - Planar image represention using floating point operations